Two of the most common questions regarding betta fish feeding habits are:

 Don’t be tricked into your betta’s large appetite, sometimes they would eat the whole pack if you tipped it in.
 They may look like they are hungry for more but it is important not to overfeed them.
 Putting too much food in your tank has other negative effects as wasted food that is not cleaned up pollutes the water and makes your tank dirty.

-What’s your betta fish’s favourite food?
+What’s your betta fish’s favorite food?
 Leave us a comment below…